 The third big piece of casting is French star Vincent Cassel, but for the moment we don't know anything at all about who he'll be playing.
 He appeared for a moment in the Comic-Con trailer, and looked like he might be playing a Delos exec, but we won't know for sure.

 What's the story?

-Right now, naturally we don't know too much, but we can speculate based on the second season finale, and a few comments from the showrunners Lisa Joy and Jonathan Nolan.
+Right now, naturally we don't know too much, but we can speculate based on the second season finale, the trailers, and a few comments from the showrunners Lisa Joy and Jonathan Nolan.

 As we said above, the finale left Evan Rachel Wood's Dolores and Jeffrey Wright's Bernard out in the real world, accompanied by another host played by Tessa Thompson.
 This is the host Dolores had used to escape the park, but it's not clear now if it contains a copy of Dolores's mind, or is being used to hold the brain of a different character altogether.